Pileup mitigation at the LHC: a theorist's view: Pileup subtraction methods for CHS events

 NpC also comes with a few potential (experimental) advantages compared to the area--median subtraction method.
 First, the area--median method includes questions of non-trivial rapidity dependence and detector non-linearities (the latter is relevant also for NpC).
 These have, to a reasonable extent, been successfully overcome by the experiments~\cite{ATLAS-PU-Performance,CMS-PU-Performance}.
 One respect in which NpC may have advantages of the area--median method is that the latter fails to correctly account for the fact pileup fluctuates from point to point within the event, a feature that cannot be encoded within the global pileup estimate $\rho$.
 Furthermore NpC does not need a separate estimation of the background density $\rho$, which can have systematics related to the event structure (\eg $t\bar t$ events v.\ dijet events); and there is no need to include large numbers of ghosts for determining jet areas, a procedure that has a non-negligible computational cost.

 \paragraph{Jet cleansing.} Jet cleansing \cite{Krohn:2013lba} essentially puts several ingredients together into a pileup subtraction technique.
 It first re-clusters the jet into subjets as done for filtering and trimming, see Sec.~\ref{sec:grooming-list-techniques}, (cf.\ also the early work by Seymour~\cite{Seymour:1993mx}).
 It then applies an NpC-like technique to each of the subjets, before summing the resulting 4-momenta into the final subtracted jet.
 It also applies an additional constraint that we decided to call {\it zeroing} and that we shall discuss separately later in this Section.
-Cleansing may also be used in conjunction with trimming-style cuts to the subtracted subjets, specifically it can remove those whose corrected transverse momentum is less than some fraction $f_\text{cut}$ of the overall jet's transverse momentum (as evaluated before pileup removal).\footnote{ In v1 of arXiv:1404.7353 \cite{npc-v1} in April 2014, and also in a version circulated to the authors of Ref.~\cite{Krohn:2013lba} several months before the arXiv submission, we used $f_\text{cut}=0.05$ for cleansing, reflecting our understanding of the choices made in v1 of Ref.~\cite{Krohn:2013lba}, which stated ``[we] supplement cleansing by applying a cut on the ratio $f$ of the subjet $p_T$ (after cleansing) to the total jet $p_T$.
-Subjets with $f < f_\cut$ are discarded. [...]
-Where we do trim/cleanse we employ $R_\text{sub}=0.3$ subjets and take $f_\text{cut}=0.05$.''
-Subsequent to the appearance of v1 of our article, the authors of Ref.~\cite{Krohn:2013lba} clarified that the results in their Fig.~6 (in arXiv v2, Fig.~4 in arXiv v1) had used $f_\cut=0$.
-This is the choice that we adopt throughout most of this version, and it has an impact notably on the conclusions for the jet-mass performance.}\footnote{They also investigated the use of a variable known as the jet vertex fraction, widely used experimentally to reject jets from a vertex other than the leading one~\cite{ATLAS-PU-Performance,CMS:2013wea,ATL-Pileup-2}.}
+Cleansing may also be used in conjunction with trimming-style cuts to the subtracted subjets, specifically it can remove those whose corrected transverse momentum is less than some fraction $f_\text{cut}$ of the overall jet's transverse momentum (as evaluated before pileup removal).\footnote{They also investigated the use of a variable known as the jet vertex fraction, widely used experimentally to reject jets from a vertex other than the leading one~\cite{ATLAS-PU-Performance,CMS:2013wea,ATL-Pileup-2}.}

 To be a little more precise, the implementation of (linear) Jet Cleansing, available in \fjcontrib, slightly differs from our definition of NpC.
 According to the description in Ref.~\cite{Krohn:2013lba}, one additional characteristic of linear cleansing relative to NpC is that it switches to jet-vertex-fraction (JVF) cleansing when the NpC-style rescaling would give a negative answer.
 In contrast, area-subtraction plus trimming simply sets the (sub)jet momentum to zero.
 In our Monte-Carlo studies presented below in Section~\ref{sec:npc-mcstudies}, we explicitly tried turning the switch to JVF-cleansing on and off and found it had a small effect and did not explain the differences.